Abbey of Sainte-Marie-au-Bois: Eighteenth and nineteenth centuries

 During the French Revolution, the Prémontré order was stripped of its assets, and the buildings and lands of Sainte-Marie-au-Bois, which had become bien nationaux, were put up for sale on February 14, 1791, to Antoine Willemin, a judge in Pont-à-Mousson, for 15,400 livres.

 Throughout the 19th century, the former abbey underwent a succession of owners and tenants.
 The abbey church was converted into a stable and the chapter house into a kitchen.
 During this period, a fragment of a 14th-century altarpiece was donated to the Musée historique lorrain in Nancy.

 Twentieth century

 In August 1914, the fortunes of war brought writer Charles Péguy to Sainte-Marie-au-Bois; his platoon occupied the site from August 18 to 23, 1914, and carried out reconnaissance towards the border, then located along the Moselle.
 Here's what Lieutenant Péguy wrote on the back of postcards sent to his family and friends:

+"Everything's going well, admirable health, life in the open air, billeted in a large rectangular farmhouse in the middle of the woods, we've had no news from the world for four days".

+"We're in a small post, a grand'garde in the middle of the woods: the grand'garde Sainte-Marie".

+"We live in a kind of great peace, an immense peace, in a large abandoned farm".

+"And in a calm temple, far from flat torment, waiting for death, more alive than life".

 The abbey was partially listed as a monument historique by decree of October 29, 1926, and its chapel and the building adjoining it to the south were listed by decree of April 9, 1929.